Professor Kevin Burrage

 1. Professional and Social Background

-I joined Oxford University in early 2008 and am now Professor of Computational Systems Biology at the Department of Computer Science, University of Oxford and the Oxford Centre for Integrative Systems Biology.
+I was Professor of Computational Systems Biology at the Department of Computer Science, University of Oxford and the Oxford Centre for Integrative Systems Biology from 2007-2015.
+I am now a Visiting Professor to the Department from 2016-2019.
 I am a member of the Computational Cardiac Modelling and Simulation group within Computer Science.

-I share my time, half and half, between Oxford and the Mathematics Department at the Queensland University of Technology (QUT http://www.qut.edu.au), Brisbane, Australia, where I am Professor of Computational Mathematics.
-I am also a theme leader in the new Institute for Future Environments at QUT http://www.qut.edu.au/institute-for-future-environments.
+I continue to share my time between Oxford and the School of Mathematics at the Queensland University of Technology (QUT http://www.qut.edu.au), Brisbane, Australia, where I am Professor of Computational Mathematics.

 I was a supernumerary fellow of New College at Oxford University between 2008-2012.
 Before coming to Oxford I was a Federation Fellow of the Australian Research Council (2003-2008) at the University of Queensland.